burst-apps-team/burst-wiki/getting-started.md

 [Software on Burst-Coin.org](https://www.burst-coin.org/download-wallet/)

-You can find step by step installation and setup guides here:
+You can find step by step installation and setup guides here in the Burst Software section :

 <https://burstwiki.org>